Skip to main content Skip to secondary navigation

 Headshot of Adri Kea Arquin

-Adri Kea Arquin, '26 (Earth Systems, Economics)
+Adri Kea Arquin, '26

-Headshot of Emma Buday
+Headshot of Chazlyn Curley

 Headshot of Paola Duran

-Paola Duran, '26 (Political Science)
+Paola Duran, '26

-My name is Paola, I'm a junior majoring in political science and minoring in psychology.
-I come from a border city where I quickly learned the injustices of the immigration system and how important it is to be involved in public service.
-As a FLI student, the opportunities that Cardinal Quarter provided for me allowed me to be able to partake in my passions, which was beneficial to developing my experience in the public sector while still getting paid.
+My name is Paola.
+I'm a senior majoring in political science and minoring in psychology.
+I come from a border city where I learned the injustices of the immigration system.
+As a FLI student, the opportunities that Cardinal Quarter provided me allowed me to develop my experience in the public sector while still getting paid.
 I've worked with a variety of non-profits ranging from climate change to immigration reform.
-This past summer I worked for Amanecer People’s Project (Sunrise Movement)| Outreach Team in El Paso, TX.
+The summer after my Cardinal Quarter, I worked for Amanecer People’s Project (Sunrise Movement) Outreach Team in El Paso, TX.
 I'd love to chat with you about your interests and how you can get connected with Cardinal Quarter!

 Headshot of Lindsay Flores